zoundibona/K8sWebhook/README.md

 # KUBERNETES WEBHOOK

 Admission webhooks are HTTP callbacks that receive admission requests and do something with them.
 You can define two types of admission webhooks, validating admission webhook and mutating admission webhook.
 Mutating admission webhooks are invoked first, and can modify objects sent to the API server to enforce custom defaults.
 After all object modifications are complete, and after the incoming object is validated by the API server, validating admission webhooks are invoked and can reject requests to enforce custom policies. <br>

 Webook provide a security layer as it can deny some kubernetes objects to be created if they do not some criterias like the image and labels, ...
 An example could be a situation where you can predefined a list of allowed images, if the pod image to be created is not part of the list then pod creation will be rejected.
-Here in this case I will be using a custom script developed in Python Flash to mutate and validate kubernetes pod objects creation
+Here in this case I will be using a custom script developed in Python Flash to mutate the pod details and validate pod creation.

+When the API server reaches the webhook it expects a reponse which contains a field **Allow** .
+If this field is set to **Yes** then the request is allowed and Kubernetes can mutate/validate the request, otherwise the request is rejected by the API server

 # REQUIREMENTS

-There two ways to run the webhook server, you can run as external server like I did or run it as POD running within the same cluster
+There are two ways to run the webhook server, you can run it as external server like I did or run it as POD running within the same cluster.
 For this setup the webhook is running as external server.
-When the API server receives a request the API server will trigger the webhook running the flask script, the API server as of 1.30 version requires https to reach the webhook server.
+As of Kubernetes 1.30 the API server requires https to reach the server.

-It means that the server must have private key and SSL certificate.
+It means that the server must have SSL certificate.
-The API server will also need the CA certificate to verify the server certificate.
+The API server will also need the CA certificate to verify the server certificate.  <br>

-So here a CA certificate and key have been created and used to sign server certificate
+below a summary of the requirements : <br>

 * Python Flash Script (Version 3.0.3)
 * Server certificate and key